i) Viewer Trust

-Before 9pm, these words must be removed or obscured entirely by bleeping or dipping (or blurring if visual e.g. graffiti).
+Before 9pm, these words must be removed or obscured entirely by bleeping or dipping (or blurring if visual, e.g. graffiti or if the word is said to camera).
 This includes the words in written form (including subtitles) and gestures.

 In addition, the transition from pre-watershed content to more adult content must not be abrupt after 9pm.
 Ofcom has warned that the use of strong language in opening title sequences just after 9pm requires exceptional editorial justification and is generally to be discouraged.

 Any proposed broadcast of the word 'fuck' and/or 'cunt' and any of its derivatives after the watershed must be editorially justified, agreed by the commissioning editor, and arrangements for an appropriate on-air warning must be made in advance of broadcast.